Meet the team and get in touch

 James qualified as a Primary School teacher in 2012 after completing a BA (hons) in Education Studies and Sport at Manchester Metropolitan University and his teacher training through the Graduate Teacher Training Programme.
 James spent 8 years teaching in Staffordshire, moving onto gain experience as an Assistant and Deputy Head Teacher and completing his NPQSL (National Professional Qualification for Senior Leaders) at Edge Hill University.
 Working with children from a range of backgrounds, James is passionate that all children should leave education with the highest outcomes and have access to the best possible provisions.
 Working within education, James has witnessed the immeasurable impact of high-quality assessment and analysis of pupils’ progress and attainment.
 James is now committed to supporting schools to get the most out of their assessment tools to have the greatest impact on pupil outcomes.

-Annie Hall - Training Coordinator
+Annie Hall - Customer Experience Coordinator

 Annie helps our schools across the globe find the right training for them and ensures delivery of our suite of training options – from free online materials that can be visited on-demand, to in-depth one-to-one data consultations and face-to-face group workshops.
 Having been at the core of the training department in her previous role, she knows just how important it is to understand training needs and ensure the right training is delivered at the right time.
 Assisting the wider Training and Assessment Insights team, Annie brings a wealth of customer service experience and administrative support.
 She’s loves getting lost in a good book, which is fuelling her studies at the Open University, where she is currently completing her English Language and Literature degree.